Zozo62442/running-club/README.md

 ## Accessibility Testing

 I used a web accessibility evaluation tool [WAVE Tool](https://wave.webaim.org/) which helps to assess if web content is accessible to individuals with diverse needs.
-The error was due to an empty table header, which was left empty on purpose and he alerts focused on in page links.
+The error was due to an empty table header, which was left empty on purpose and the alerts were due to the navigation bar linking to sections on the same page, which was also purposeful.

 ![WAVE](docs/wave-report.png "WAVE Result")